IcramDoku/Amharic-Translator-AI/README.md

-This is project is for building an amhric version of a chat bot and getting experince with translation and ai backend implemenation.
+This is project is for building an amharic version of a chat bot and getting experince with translation and ai backend implementation.